 "To answer some of your particular questions, the test is for a mutation specific to the Toy Fox Terrier breed of dogs that causes hypothyroidism.
 If one sees a similar disease in one of the breeds which originally contributed to the TFT gene pool it would be interesting to determine whether it is the same mutation causing it.
 However, no one has reported a similar inherited disorder in any other breed, so we certainly would not suggest testing for the TFT mutation in other breeds at this time.
 CHG in the Toy Fox Terrier is entirely hereditary and has no discernable environmental component.
 Because the test is for a specific mutation, it is 100% accurate and reliable.
 To date we have received samples from 12 dogs known to have produced CHG affected puppies, what we call obligate carriers, and every one has come up as a carrier on the laboratory test.
 Thirty-five of 145 other TFT tested so far have been determined to be carriers as well.
 The CHG mutation was not found in any of 50 dogs of other breeds that we've tested.
 This does not represent an accurate estimate of breed prevalence in the TFT because the sample population is biased; most DNA samples have been submitted by breeders who have dogs related to other known carriers.
 Even so, we have found carriers and affected pups in kennels from coast to coast and north to south due to the widespread sharing of breeding stock.

 "The affected New Zealand TFTs were diagnosed by Dr. Boyd Jones, an endocrinologist at the Dublin, Ireland School of Veterinary Medicine, when he lived and worked in New Zealand.
 He is contacting TFT breeders there for DNA samples, so that we may determine definitely that it is the same genetic disease.
-(Editor's note: no one we have spoken with knows of any Toy Fox Terriers in New Zealand, Ireland, or England at this time.)
 It is not correct to think of the TFT as a small (in number) breed.
 The UKC registered more than 11,000 new TFT puppies in 2001, and that was similar to several previous years.
 As for any breed specific disorder, the concerned breeders are those that have experienced the problem, those who know they have related dogs, and those who wish to avoid future problems.
 In many inherited disorders of dogs, there is what is called a 'founder effect'.
 Typically, a popular sire that is an undetected carrier of a recessive disease produces a lot of puppies, half of which are also carriers.
 This is even more of a problem lately with the advent of shipping chilled semen.
 After a few more generations, carriers are inadvertently mated in several kennels and the disorder 'suddenly' appears in several places almost at once.
 That scenario appears to have happened with CHG in the TFT.
 What were probably affected pups produced a decade ago and intermittently since in different kennels around the country have been described to us.
 Most often a firm diagnosis was never made, though in at least three cases the breeder had diagnosis confirmed through necropsies.

 "When we speak of eliminating CHG from TFT breeding programs, we are speaking of individual kennels.
 Really, there are two things that concerned TFT breeders wish to avoid and which the CHG test has made possible.
 No one wants to produce affected puppies, and no wants to increase the number of carriers in the breed.
 Any breeder who wishes may test their breeding stock.
 Thereafter, if they only breed non carriers they will never have a problem with CHG.
 It has already become a criterion upon which TFT breeders choose dogs to which they want to breed their own.
 We have tested frozen semen of a dead dog prior to insemination of a bitch, and we have tested dogs being considered for shipping of chilled semen.
 In the latter instance, the testing allowed the breeder to avoid breeding to a carrier dog.